Dr. Craig A. Carter

 AA Diploma, Atlantic Baptist College, 1976

-Dr. Carter served as a pastor for seven years in Baptist churches in Prince Edward Island and Moncton, N.B. and has taught philosophy and religious studies at Atlantic Baptist University.
-From 1995-2000, he served as Vice President and Academic Dean at Atlantic Baptist University.
-From 2000-2004, Dr. Carter served as Vice President and Academic Dean of Tyndale University College and led the process of obtaining provincial permission to offer the BA degree.
-Since 2004, he has moved into full-time teaching.
-Dr. Carter has published a number of articles in books, journals and dictionaries and also has published two books: The Politics of the Cross: The Theology and Social Ethics of John Howard Yoder (Brazos Press, 2001) and Rethinking Christ and Culture: A Post-Christendom Perspective (Brazos Press, 2006).
-Dr. Carter teaches the core courses: “Introduction to Christian Theology” and “Christianity and Culture,” as well as electives in theology and ethics.
-Dr. Carter is a member of the American Academy of Religion, the Evangelical Theological Society and the Karl Barth Society of North America.
+Dr. Carter served as a pastor for seven years in Baptist churches in Prince Edward Island and Moncton, New Brunswick, and taught Philosophy and Religious Studies at Atlantic Baptist University (now Crandall University).
+From 1995 to 2000, he served as Vice President and Academic Dean at Atlantic Baptist University.
+From 2000 to 2004, he served as Vice President and Academic Dean at Tyndale University College and led the process of obtaining provincial permission to offer Bachelor of Arts degrees.
+Since 2004, he has been teaching full-time.
+He has published a number of articles and reviews in various publications and is the author of two books with Brazos Press: The Politics of the Cross: The Theology and Social Ethics of John Howard Yoder (2001) and Rethinking Christ and Culture: A Post-Christendom Perspective (2006).
+Dr. Carter teaches the core course “Introduction to Christian Theology” and elective courses on “Marriage in Theological Perspective,” “Augustine of Hippo,” “Doctrine of God,” “Doctrine of Christ” and various advanced seminar topics.
+He is a member of the Evangelical Theological Society and preaches and teaches regularly at his home church, Westney Heights Baptist Church, in Ajax, Ontario.

 |Rethinking Christ and Culture: A Post-Christendom Perspective||Book||2007||978-1587431593|